 Why Do Dogs Like to Cuddle?

 Does your dog like to cuddle?
 My dog certainly does, and she’s quite happy being a 70 pound lap dog.
 But not all of my previous dogs were big on cuddling.
 What makes her different?
 Why didn’t my other dogs love to cuddle?

 This is about cuddling.
 Those moments when our dogs choose to be right next to us, the times when our dogs initiate closeness to us.
 So why do dogs like to cuddle anyway?

 Dogs Like Cuddling Because It Provides Warmth

 Why do dogs like to cuddle?
 The biggest clue as to why dogs enjoy cuddling comes from the definition itself: “to cuddle is to hold close for warmth or comfort or in affection.”

 If you’ve ever seen a puppy pile you know how adorable it is.
 But aside from being the cutest thing ever it makes sense from an evolutionary standpoint.
 Puppies snuggle with one another to keep warm.
-When you get cold you can snuggle up under a blanket or put on some extra layer, for our dogs it’s not that easy.
+When you get cold you can snuggle up under a blanket or put on some extra layer, for our dogs it’s not quite that simple.

 Cuddling with humans was an important part of canine domestication.
 Early dogs helped us hunt and alerted us to danger, but we also helped each other out by cuddling and keeping each other warm.
 In fact, the term “three dog night” refers to those really cold nights when humans had to cuddle up with 3 dogs to keep from freezing to death.